 A transgender filmmaker sets out on a journey to meet other gender diverse artists from around Australia.
 Whilst contributing to a multifaceted art project, Unboxed, each artist explores and discusses the value of personal expression and self-identity in his/her/their own life.

-South Australian photographer Robert McFarlane has worked for over five decades, independently and largely free of mainstream media or the restrictions of commercial photography.
+Photographer Robert McFarlane has worked for over five decades, independently and largely free of mainstream media or the restrictions of commercial photography.
 He makes images that take his audience into cinematic and intriguing visual spaces and has photographed on the street, in the theatre, within Indigenous Australia, and in public and private spaces, amassing a body of work that is, in scope and quality, a sincere reflection of the world.

 From Under the Rubble is a high impact feature length documentary that prompts us to examine the personal, emotional and psychological toll of armed conflict on defenseless civilian populations, in particular, women and children.
 There is are a multitude of stories to be told from conflict zones and this is just one among many, so extreme it challenges the audience to stand in the shoes of Zeinat Samouni and her seven children, survivors of what has become known in Gaza as the Samouni massacre.

 MAKING A MARK